cockroachdb/docs/transactions.md

 ## Error Handling

-To handle errors in transactions, you should listen for the following types of server-side errors:
+To handle errors in transactions, you should check for the following types of server-side errors:

 - **Retryable Errors**: Errors with the code `40001` or string `retry transaction`, which indicate the transaction failed because another concurrent or recent transaction accessed the same values.
 To handle these errors, you should [retry the transaction](#client-side-transaction-retries).